Voter ID measure clears House

 “It’s important that we continue to strengthen our election processes to ensure public confidence,” said Rep. Chuck Gray, R-Casper, the bill’s sponsor.
 “This is a best practices issue.”

-“Every effort has been made to work through this issue so that we don’t disenfranchise anyone,” Gray added in response to Clifford’s amendment.
+“Every effort has been made to work through this issue so that we don’t disenfranchise anyone,” Gray said.

 Along the way, representatives presented several amendments to the controversial bill.